dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 we announced an exciting new capability for `pg_featureserv`: support for **CQL filters**.
 CQL ([Common Query Language](https://docs.ogc.org/DRAFTS/21-065.html)) is another OGC standard that provides the equivalent of SQL `WHERE` clauses.
-Given the OGC focus on fostering the availability of spatial information, as you would expect CQl also supports **spatial filtering**.
+Given the OGC focus on promoting ease-of-access to spatial information, as you would expect CQl also supports **spatial filtering**.
 This allows taking advantage of PostGIS's ability to query spatial data very efficiently.
 In this post we'll show some examples of spatial filtering using CQL with `pg_featureserv`.